A tale of two Turkeys: Society torn between religion and secularism

-Category: World Hits: 3Turkey is torn between the deeply secular heritage of its founder Mustafa Kemal Atatürk and the state religion now promoted by President Recep Tayyip Erdogan.
+Category: World Hits: 4Turkey is torn between the deeply secular heritage of its founder Mustafa Kemal Atatürk and the state religion now promoted by President Recep Tayyip Erdogan.
 The government is trying to impose its views through psychological pressure and a revised educational curriculum, but is meeting strong resistance.
 Our Istanbul correspondent Shona Bhattacharyya reports.

 Read more https://www.france24.com/en/tv-shows/reporters/20210312-a-tale-of-two-turkeys-society-torn-between-religion-and-secularism